davidgur/Tetris/README.md

 This game is heavily object oriented, which was the point of the assingment.
 I still don't feel like I totally understand OOP, but I'm sure with enough practice I'll get there.

-TODO: Post the mark I get on this assignment
+I ended up getting a 100% on this assignment

 ## Prerequisites
 This game runs off of a Python Library called PyGame, and the installation of PyGame is required.